|

 Emma Peel are nothing short of blasphemous, since no thinking person would ever

-choose Anne Francis for a tough assignment if Diana Rigg was available.
-No, the real highlights of her career after Forbidden
+choose Anne Francis for a tough assignment if Diana Rigg was available; and her

 Planet were in two episodes of Rod